 Is this setup suitable for small businesses?

 Yes, UniFi + NordVPN is scalable for small offices, offering centralized management, privacy, and security controls across multiple devices and users.
-Nordvpn on your unifi dream machine the ultimate guide for secure networking
+Setting up private internet access with qbittorrent in docker your step by step guide 2026

 Sources: